 - Protective against bladder and lung cancer in men

-- Reduces rates of anemia, diarrhea and blindness
+- Reduces rates of anemia, diarrhea, and blindness

-- Resolution of night blindness
+- Natural resolution of night blindness

-- Reduces incidence of malaria
+- Reduces the incidence of malaria

 - Proper modulation of the immune system

 - Helps prevent decreased auditory function associated with age

 - Helps inhibit the negative effects of phytic acid intake from wheat and other grains

 - Reduces the risk of cataracts